 Of all the 19th-century literary luminaries associated with Concord – Emerson, Hawthorne, Sidney, the Alcotts, and others – Thoreau was the only one actually born in the town.
 His birthplace is located close to other beloved Concord literary landmarks connected to the author and his fellow Transcendentalists, including Walden Pond, Emerson House, Orchard House, The Old Manse, and Sleepy Hollow Cemetery.

-The lovingly restored and furnished second floor Thoreau birth room can be used for a $150 per day donation.
-Become a member of the Trust and the donation drops to $75 per day.
-Donations are used for the site’s upkeep and educational programming.
-Wifi and coffee are provided.
+The lovingly restored and furnished second floor Thoreau birth room can be rented for $150 per day.
+All proceeds support the Thoreau Farm Trust, the preservation of the site, and educational programming.

 Transportation, lodging, and meals are not included, but there are several lovely, historic inns and restaurants located nearby.